A lot of people wonder if they need to do maintenance on their tankless water heater, and if so, how hard it is to descale.

 If all you are worried about it descaling, then you can do it yourself for a fraction of that cost and it only takes an hour of your time.

-Get yourself a pump flush kit and it will pay for itself.
+Get yourself a pump flush kit descaler and it will pay for itself.

-I recommend going on to Amazon to buy a decent flush kit.
-It shouldn’t cost more than $150.
+A decent flush kit shouldn’t cost more than $150.

-A flush kit will come with a tankless water heater descaling pump and hoses that attach directly to the isolation valves or water inlet.
+A descaler kit will come with a tankless water heater descaling pump and hoses that attach directly to the isolation valves or water inlet.

 An excellent one that I recommend is J.C.
-Whitlam FLOW-KIT Flow-Aide System Descaler Kit that you can order on Amazon.
+Whitlam FLOW-KIT Flow-Aide System Descaler Kit.
 It has the pump, hoses, bucket and even a quart of Flow Aide.
-Pay that one price and all you have to pay for after is more of the descaling solution everytime you need to descale.
+Pay that one price and all you have to pay for after is more of the descaling solution every time you need to descale.

-Let’s say you buy that one I linked to.
+Let’s say you buy the descaler above.
 You just paid for the cost of a professional and it can be used for years.
 It paid for itself after the first use.